Tassadar921/Colonizadar/doc/development/adminer.md

 ## The application and logs database are separated and accessible via Adminer

-### Go to http://localhost:8080 and log in with the following credentials (generally we want to go to `database`, which is the app's database):
+### Go to http://localhost:8080 and log in with the following credentials (generally we want to go to `colonizadar`, which is the app's database):

 | Field     | Value                           |
 |-----------|---------------------------------|